gellison321/tsclustering/README.md

 ### <p align="center"> Handling Data with Temporal Distortions

-KMean implemenation using DTW and interpolated averaging.
+KMeans implemenation using DTW and interpolated averaging.
 This package is able to efficiently handle arrays of varied length.

 <div align="center">
 <p>